NewEnglandTravelPlanner.com Logo MBTA Commuter Rail Trains, Boston MA

 Neglected in favor of highway construction for many years, the Commuter Rail system is finally undergoing some improvements and modernization, though there are still many obsolete train cars, locomotives and other equipment.
 Not all stations have floor-level platforms for entering the cars (you must climb steep steps into the train), and conductors still circulate through the train punching paper tickets and handing out paper receipts.

-Most trains offer free (but feeble) Wifi service, and most have at least one toilet, but there are no snack/beverage services on trains, and few stations except the main terminals (such as Boston and Providence) have toilet facilities.
+Most trains offer free (but unreliable) Wifi service, and most have at least one toilet, but there are no snack/beverage services on trains, and few stations except the main terminals (such as Boston and Providence) have toilet facilities.
 Plan accordingly.

-Bicycles
+Bicycles on Trains

 Bicycles may be taken aboard all except rush-hour trains for free (but check schedules and Service Updates on holidays and for special events).
 Look for the bike symbol on train schedules.
-There is limited room for full-sized bikes.
-You should board with your bike into the car closest to the locomotive.
-Here are the rules for bringing a bike on the train.

 Folding bicycles may be taken aboard all Commuter Rail trains if they are completely folded.
 Bike trailers and any motorized bike (also Segways) are prohibited from Commuter Rail trains.